Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The single parameter 'item' is a string with no description in the schema (0% coverage).
-The description only says 'for a specific bank', which vaguely hints at its purpose but does not clarify the expected format, value, or how to obtain it.
-This is insufficient for correct parameter usage.
+The sole parameter 'item' is a string with no description in the schema (0% coverage).
+The description mentions 'for a specific bank' but does not clarify whether it expects a bank ID, name, or other identifier, nor any format constraints.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.